 Per- and Polyfluorinated Alkyl Substances (PFAS)

-Polyfluorinated Alkyl Substances (PFAS) chemical compounds are a class of emerging contaminants that are generating high levels of interest and concern in the environmental community and the public at large.
+Per- and Polyfluorinated Alkyl Substances (PFAS) chemical compounds are a class of emerging contaminants that are generating high levels of interest and concern in the environmental community and the public at large.
 These compounds have a wide range of industrial uses and commercial product applications and are present in many consumer products as well.
-A short list of general product categories would include industrial polymers, stain repellents, waterproofing products, surfactants, and packaging as well as aqueous film forming foams (AFFF) used for firefighting.
-The primary sources of PFAS releases into the environment are industrial facilities where they were used or contained in raw material feedstocks and sites where AFFF was used for training purposes or actual firefighting.
-Other potentially significant sources are landfills and wastewater treatment plants.
+A short list of general product categories includes industrial polymers, stain repellents, waterproofing products, surfactants, and packaging, as well as aqueous film-forming foams (AFFF) used for firefighting.
+The primary sources of PFAS released into the environment can be industrial facilities where they were used or contained in raw material feedstocks; as well as sites where AFFF was used for training purposes or actual firefighting.
+Other potentially significant sources of PFAS are landfills and wastewater treatment plants.
 PFAS compounds are highly soluble in water, chemically stable and persistent.
-Practitioners are cautioned to carefully consider potential sources of PFAS cross-contamination in the design of their sampling programs and sampling SOPs.
-There is considerable information available on line from regulators and academia that can provide recommendations to minimize these potential sources of cross-contamination, ranging from clothing and personal care products to sampling equipment.
+Practitioners are cautioned to carefully consider potential sources of PFAS cross-contamination in the design of their sampling programs and sampling standard operating procedures (SOPs).
+There is considerable information available online from regulators and academia that provide recommendations to minimize potential sources of cross-contamination in a wide range of items, from clothing and personal care products to sampling equipment.
 For more information regarding recommended sampling techniques, please download Alpha Analytical’s PFAS Sampling Instructions for potable and non-potable water.

-Contact Alpha Analytical today for your upcoming PFAS, Perchlorate or 1,4-dioxane analysis project.
-To speak to one of our technical experts please fill out the form to your left.
+To speak to one of our technical experts, please fill out the form to your left.